Environmental-Pipeline/environmental-sensor-poc/README.md

 **polars vs pandas**

 Polars was selected as our data framework because it is faster and more memory efficient, and will therefore help the project scale better.

+**EnvironmentData Documentation**

+See ./html/EnvironmentData.html for the EnvironmentData class documentation.